 This can reduce the risk of fractures from osteoporosis.
 It also improves balance and boosts energy levels.

 A significant amount of evidence exists to support the overall health benefits of strength training.
-There has been some quite convincing research on the subject recently:
+And there’s been some quite convincing research on the subject recently:

-- A study published in Cancer Epidemiology Biomarkers & Prevention suggested that the more muscle men have, the lower their risk of death from cancer.
+- A study published in Cancer Epidemiology Biomarkers and Prevention suggested that the more muscle men have, the lower their risk of death from cancer.

 - A study published in BMJ suggested that weight training can improve long-term balance in older adults.

-- A study published in the Journal of Applied Physiology suggested that having muscle can improve insulin sensitivity and glucose tolerance.
+- A 2017 study in the Journal of Endocrinology suggested that having muscle can improve insulin sensitivity and glucose tolerance.

-The amount of weight you use depends on how many reps you’re aiming for.
+The amount of weight you use depends on how many repetitions you’re aiming for.
 You want to lift enough weight so that the last repetition is really tough and you feel like you couldn’t do one more.
-Naturally, you’ll need to use a heavier dumbbell for six reps than you will for 12, even though you’re doing the same exercise.
+Naturally, you’ll need to use a heavier dumbbell for 6 repetitions than you will for 12, even though you’re doing the same exercise.

 Never lift so much weight that it causes pain.
 You are better off lifting too little than too much as your body gets used to weight training.
 Also, unless you are working out with a spotter, use machines with safety stops in place to prevent injury.

 All muscles are broken into pairs consisting of an extensor muscle and a flexor muscle.
-These muscles complement each other and work in opposition to the other, flexing while the other is extending and vice versa.
+These muscles complement each other and work in opposition to one another, flexing while the other is extending and vice versa.
 Some muscle pairs relevant to weight training are: